jessicarose/open-advice-1-1s/README.md

 # Open-Advice-1-1s

-I've been running open advice calls for technologists for the past several years, to help offer support to wanting advice about working in tech.
-I'm open sourcing my process and tooling here, in hopes that it will prove useful for anyone hoping to offer advice outside their immediate networks.
+I've been running open advice calls for technologists for the past several years, to help offer support to folks wanting advice about working in tech.
+I'm open sourcing my process and tooling here, in hopes that it will prove useful for anyone hoping to offer advice to people outside their immediate networks.
 While I've developed this process to use with people seeking advice about working in technology, this could be repurposed to fit the needs of advice seekers from any discipline.

 The tools I've chosen work well for my workflow, but may not be a great fit for everyone.
 Feel free to substitute out for your favorite tools with similar functionality.

+## Contribute to this guide
 I'm excited to improve this process and welcome PRs, especially for folks using this with non-technology audiences.
+I would love to fill this repo with other approaches to offering open 1:1 advice calls and work to improve this guide.

 # Process overview
 1. Sign up for Calendly and Zoom accounts